oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn03.md

 loss of precision.
 For example, the Integer option /d3 specifies an integer that is scaled by 10^3, providing three decimal digits after a "decimal point".
 So an integer Time with no option would be seconds before or after the Posix epoch, and with /d3 it would be milliseconds, or /d6 would be microseconds.
-The value is just an integer without needing an array.
 If an integer temperature is documented to be degrees Celsius, its type could use the option /d1 or /d2 to give precision of tenths or hundredths of a degree.

 #### 3.1.2.4 Number